ROCm/instinct-docs/docs/data-science/hipRAFT.md

 # hipRAFT

-hipRAFT contains a variety of fundamental primitives and algorithms for machine-learning and data mining workloads.
+hipRAFT contains a variety of fundamental primitives and algorithms for machine learning and data mining workloads.
 As part of AMD ROCm™ Data Science Toolkit (ROCm-DS), it provides functionality for other ROCm-DS libraries, including hipDF, hipGRAPH, and hipVS.

 ::::{grid} 2 2 2 2